Check here for opportunities to offer feedback about the Marcus Alert

 If you would like to offer comments about the Marcus Alert, please email them.
 Please make sure the subject line of your email includes "Marcus Alert comments."

-The Richmond Human Rights Commission will host and facilitate two virtual Marcus Alert Community Forums where the public can learn about the Marcus Alert, ask questions and offer comments.
+The Richmond Human Rights Commission hosted and facilitated two virtual Marcus Alert Community Forums for the public to learn about the Marcus Alert, ask questions and offer comments.

 A plan for improving response to mental and behavioral health crises in Virginia and Richmond

 The Marcus Alert is a statewide framework intended to improve the response to mental and behavioral health crises in Virginia.
 The Virginia state legislation to begin to put the framework in place was signed by the governor in late 2020.

 Changes as a result of the Marcus Alert will take place in Richmond beginning in December 2021.

 The full statewide Marcus Alert plan is available here.

 - Diminish the role of police in response to behavioral health crises.